ankitojha07/ankitojha07/README.md

 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: Life would be much easier if I had the source code.

+😂 Joke :
+A: Make me a sandwich.
+B: Fuck off
+A: Sudo make me a sandwich
+B: With cheese or without cheese?

+(why you are not laughing) 😏